Denhonator/Load-Removers-and-Mods/Romancing SaGa 2 RotS/ResetMod/README.md

 ## Reset Mod

-Allows resetting to title or last save in battle.
+Allows resetting battle, resetting to title or to the last save, or aborting battle Pressing "End Battle (experimental)" on a regular encounter likely crashes the game, but it may work on scripted battles.
-The buttons to escape or retry fight currently don't work
+The option to retry battles is also somewhat experimental, but seems stable so far.

 1. Get UnrealModLoader https://github.com/RussellJerome/UnrealModLoader (or another mod loader)
 2. Put the .profile included here into UML's Profiles folder